Stability and instability results of the Kirchhoff plate equation with delay terms on boundary or dynamical boundary controls: Abstract

 \section{Abstract}

-In this paper, we consider two models of the Kirchhoff plate equation, the first one with delay terms on the dynamical boundary controls (see system \eqref{p5-1.1} below), and the second one where delay terms on the boundary control are added (see system \eqref{p5-2.1} below).
-For the first system, we prove its well-posedness, strong stability, non-exponential stability, and polynomial stability under a multiplier geometric control condition.
-For the second one, we prove its well-posedness, strong stability, and exponential stability under the same multiplier geometric control condition.
-Finally, we give some instability examples of system \eqref{p5-2.1} for some choices of delays.
+In this paper, we consider the Kirchhoff plate equation with delay terms on the boundary control are added (see system \eqref{p5-2.1} below). we give some instability examples of system \eqref{p5-2.1} for some choices of delays.
+Finally, we prove its well-posedness, strong stability without any geometric condition and exponential stability under a multiplier geometric control condition.

 \pagenumbering{roman}

 \pagenumbering{arabic}